Galarzaa90/NabBot/docs/install.md

 Since v2.0.0, NabBot uses PostgreSQL instead of SQLite for data storage.
 This means you must be running a [PostgreSQL](https://www.postgresql.org/) service.
 It is recommended to run it on the same machine.

-Once it is installed and running, you must create a database and users for NabBot.
+Once it is installed and running, you must create a database and a user for NabBot to access.
 You can use the default `root` user, but this is not recommended.

 You can create them using any tool you want.
 Here's an example using `psql`: